How to Prepare/Train for Climbing in Nepal Below 7000m?

 High-altitude training for 6,000m is crucial

 Take training sessions for high altitude, which shall prepare you to withstand the pressure of the thin air at such height.
-You may practice:

 - Actual exposure at the highest altitude possible.